 Pollen of Narcissus photographed at different focal planes.
 Objective: Motic EF-N Plan 40x/0.65.

 Pollen of Ranunculus (Buttercup) photographed in brightfield and oblique illumination.
+Diameter of the grains is approximately 36 μm.
 Objective: Zeiss-Winkel 40/0.65.

 Pollen of Lamprocapnos spectabilis (Common bleeding heart) photographed in brightfield and darkfield illumination.
 Objective: Carl Zeiss Neofluar 25/0.60.